CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

     ports:
       - containerPort: 443
 ```
-When a pod is attached to a certain network, it needs to set its "network" in labels:
+When a pod is attached to a certain network, it needs to set its "network" using labels:

 ```yaml
 apiVersion: v1